“You seem so good with money, Sarah. Your parents must have taught you well.”

 First off, my parents are awesome.
 There were a lot of things they did right—they imbued me with an incredible amount of self-confidence and the will to stand up for what’s right.

 But I grew up in a traditional Asian household, which typically means that the male is the breadwinner and the female members learn to be good household managers.
 As someone who is naturally curious, it meant that I got scolded a lot whenever I asked a lot of questions, because I was just supposed to listen to my elders.

-The conflict came when my mom became the breadwinner.
+The conflicting money messages came when my mom became the breadwinner.
 She had a successful career in the finance industry and still ran the household.
 My father, a small business owner, was doing pretty well but felt like he wasn’t doing his part because he wasn’t earning as much.

 As a result, both my sister and I grew up watching our parents work a lot of late nights and listening to closed-door conversations about why my father couldn’t take holidays off.

 Because my mother pretty much did everything—from her demanding career to raising us kids and making sure the house was clean—she ended up stalling in her career.